All Episodes

 So if you believe that non-experts will be able to make movies, I don't think so.

-Yeah, you could have to have you would have to be massively talented to make a movie with or without AI.
+You would have to be massively talented to make a movie with or without AI.

 The interesting thing about this is not that it's this, you know, one smallish politician.

-The interesting thing is I thought you couldn't cheat.
+The interesting thing is, I thought you couldn't cheat.

 How did this one person cheat if cheating's not possible?

-And did they cheat in a way I don't know the answer to this, in which they were definitely guaranteed to get caught because we have the kind of system that catches anybody cheating.
+And did they cheat in a way, I don't know the answer to this, in which they were definitely guaranteed to get caught because we have the kind of system that catches anybody cheating.

 I don't think so.